Ken Norton: Gerry Cooney

 The win over the title-contending Cobb gave Norton another shot at a potential title-fight, and on May 11, 1981, at Madison Square Garden he stepped into the ring with top contender Gerry Cooney, who, like Cobb, was undefeated entering the fight.
 Very early in the fight Norton was buckled by Cooney's punches.
-Norton continued to take shots from Cooney in his corner for nearly a full minute before Tony Perez stepped in to stop the fight fifty-four seconds into the first round, as Norton was slumped in his corner, leaving Cooney the victor by first-round technical knockout.
-Norton decided to retire following the match and turned his attention to charitable pursuits.
+Norton took a series of big punches from Cooney in his corner before Tony Perez stepped in to stop the 54 seconds into the first round, with Norton slumped against the ropes, leaving Cooney the victor by first-round technical knockout.
+Norton retired after the fight and turned to charitable pursuits.

 Boxing style

 Norton was a forward-pressing fighter who was notable for his unusual crab-like cross-armed defense.
-In this stance his left arm was positioned low across the torso with his right hand up by the right or left ear.
-When under heavy pressure both arms were brought up high across at face level whilst leaning forward, covering his head and leaving little room for his opponent to extend his arms.
+The boxers that use this style are often called inside-fighters, swarmers, and crowders by boxing fans.
+In this stance, his left arm was positioned low across the torso with his right hand up by the right or left ear.
+When under heavy pressure both arms were brought up high across at face level while leaning forward, covering his head and leaving little room for his opponent to extend his arms.
 The guard was also used by boxers Archie Moore and Tim Witherspoon, as well as by Frazier in parts of his third fight with Muhammad Ali and Foreman during his famous comeback years.

 Norton would bob and weave from a crouch, firing well placed heavy punches.
 He was best when advancing, unconventionally dragging or sliding his right foot behind him, relying on immense upper body strength to deliver his heavy blows.
 By comparison, most conventional boxers have elbows in at the torso with forearms vertically parallel to each another, the gloves being both near sides of the face and driving off their rear foot to deliver power punches.

 Angelo Dundee wrote that Norton's best punch was the left hook.
 Many others lauded his overhand right.
 In a Ring Magazine article, Norton himself said that a right uppercut to Jerry Quarry was the hardest blow he recalled landing.

 Awards and recognitions

 Norton was a 1989 inductee of the World Boxing Hall of Fame, a 1992 inductee of the International Boxing Hall of Fame, a 2004 inductee into the United States Marine Corps Sports Hall of Fame, and a 2008 inductee into the World Boxing Council Hall of Fame.

-The 1998 holiday issue of The Ring ranked Norton #22 among "The 50 Greatest Heavyweights of All Time."
+The 1998 holiday issue of The Ring ranked Norton #22 among "The 50 Greatest Heavyweights of All Time".
 Norton received the Boxing Writers Association of America J. Niel trophy for "Fighter of the Year" in 1977.

 Norton also received the "Napoleon Hill Award" for positive thinking in 1973.

-In 2001, Norton was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame honoring San Diego's finest athletes both on and off the playing surface.
+In 2001, Norton was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame, honoring San Diego's finest athletes both on and off the playing surface.
 Norton was also inducted into the California Sports Hall of Fame in 2011.